-VOXReality will deploy the pretrained models in three use cases covering sectors that have been highly affected by COVID-19.
+VOXReality deployed the pretrained models in three use cases covering sectors that have been highly affected by COVID-19.

 DIGITAL AGENT